sejool/PSSetComputerName/README.md

 # PSSetComputerName
-Simple full screen UI to set Computer Name as part of a SCCM OSD Task Sequence
+Simple PowerShell based full screen UI to set the computer name as part of a SCCM OSD Task Sequence